RooRay/blog/src/pages/about.md

 This website is hosted by Cloudflare (via Cloudflare Pages) and is made with [Astro](https://astro.build) with a really nice template called [AstroPaper](https://github.com/satnaing/astro-paper).
 It uses JavaScript (with some TypeScript) for most things and also a little bit of ReactJS.
 TailwindCSS is used for styling and Markdown is used for the actual blog contents.

+As for images, they're from a separate CDN powered by Cloudflare R2.

 ## Contact

 If you want to contact me, I'd highly recommed using the social media icons in the footer, like: